nrwl/nx/docs/node/guides/cli-overview.md

 }
 ```

 In the example above, the `todos` application has two targets: `serve` and `test`.
-The `serve` target uses the `@nrwl/web:dev-server` builder, and the `test` target uses `@nrwl/jest:jest`.
-Every target uses a builder which actually runs this target.
-So targets are analogous to typed npm scripts, and builders are analogous to typed shell scripts.
+The `serve` target uses the `@nrwl/web:dev-server` executor, and the `test` target uses `@nrwl/jest:jest`.
+Every target uses an executor which actually runs this target.
+So targets are analogous to typed npm scripts, and executors are analogous to typed shell scripts.

 You can run the target as follows: